 the Lord Almighty is with us;

 the God of Jacob is our refuge.
-(Psalm 46:1,7)

-2. Suffering, like all thing in this life, is only temporary
+2. Suffering, like all thing in this life, is only temporary.

-3. It is okay to smile
+3. It is okay to smile.

 There is a time for every event under heaven…

 Not always, but many times happiness is a choice of how we will feel.
-Maybe the best gift you can give yourself this Christmas is the freedom to smile again without guilt
+Maybe the best gift you can give yourself this Christmas is the freedom to smile again without guilt or regret.

-Of course I would be remiss if I did not remind all of us that the original reason why Christmas is meant to be a time of happiness and joy.
+Of course, I would be remiss if I did not remind all of us that the original reason why Christmas is meant to be a time of happiness and joy.
 The event of Jesus' birth is the main theme for much of the rejoicing at this time of year, but that is only half the story.

-The joy we feel at Christmas is really only a prelude and taste of the joy that Christians will experience in heaven one day.
+The joy we feel at Christmas is only a prelude and taste of the joy that Christians will experience in heaven one day.

-So as we enter this season, let us remember that:
+So, as we enter this season, let us remember that: